 - Distant Counter and Close Counter.
 Back when the game first launched, there were two names that would strike fear into the hearts of the fresh summoners: Hector and Takumi.
 Turns out most of the reason why they were so difficult to deal with early was because they came with Distant and Close Counter pre-skill inheritance.
 While Hector was a good unit on his own merits without Distant Counter, Takumi on the other hand was not, as it was Close Counter that made him so powerful pre-skill inheritance.
 Since then, these skills could be given to other units, which grant them the great flexibility of being able to counterattack regardless of range.
 This opens up a plethora of defensive options for any unit running it and great synergy with other enemy phase defensive skills like Vantage, Quick Riposte, and if the unit has Distant Counter built into their weapon, Stance or Breath skills.
 Armoured units in particular make better use of either skill due their already high BST and defensive stats which naturally favour defensive enemy phase skills.

-- The Lightning Breath+ weapon for dragons has Distant Counter built in, although it has some draw backs, namely lower Mt and a Special charge penalty.
+- The Lightning Breath+ weapon for dragons has Distant Counter built in, although it has some drawbacks, namely lower Mt and a Special charge penalty.
 But since it can be refined, it can grant the user greater stats to help them tank, and it can also do adaptive damaged against enemy ranged foes, hitting their lower defensive stat.
 Pair that with it being fairly easy to obtain (being on adult Tiki and Nowi, both available at 3*) and that it can be given to any dragon regardless of colour, and the player can easily build a powerful Distant Counter tank unit.

 - For flier units, combine the Iote's Shield Sacred Seal (neutralizes the "arrow" weakness for fliers) with Distant Counter and any enemy phase defensive skills mentioned above, and watch them slaughter numerous archer and dagger units without any effort, alongside units they have an advantage against.
 Bonus points if the flier in question is a rare Mage Flier which can run a -Raven tome, giving them Weapon Triangle advantage against Colorless (and thus Bows) while they're at it.

 - Bold Fighter.
 While it has gotten a mention in the armour section of specialized teams, it truly deserves its own entry, highlighting just how damn powerful this skill is.
 One of the biggest problems for most armoured units is their lack of Spd.
-Bold Fighter lets an armoured unit perform a follow up attack when initiating combat, regardless of Spd, ignoring the concept entirely.
+Bold Fighter lets an armoured unit perform a follow-up attack when initiating combat, regardless of Spdnote , ignoring the concept entirely.
 That alone would have been fine, but Bold Fighter also grants the user extra Special charges during combat, which can be just completely ridiculous, especially when the Quick Riposte Seal can also allow the user to perform a follow-up attack on the enemy phase, letting them be a terror on either phase.
 Some examples of Bold Fighter being put to good use:

 - Some units can perform a single-turn Galeforce.
 With a Slaying+ weapon (or the Berserk Armads in Hector's case), Galeforce is down to 4.
 Attack once, it's down to 2.
 Attack again, and it's charged.
 With enough raw power, a unit can just destroy a foe and then proceed to destroy the next.
 Regardless, Galeforce is almost assuredly going to be charged unless the opponent has Guard.